kevreth/SpoonFeeder/README.md

 _programmed instruction on overdrive_

 SpoonFeeder is programmed instruction software that takes advantage of recent advances in gamification.
-SpoonFeeder breaks learning content into around three simple slides, asks concept-checking questions, and then learners complete exercises of various types, such as multiple choice, gap fill, and sort.
+SpoonFeeder breaks learning content into a few simple slides, asks concept-checking questions, and then offers exercises of various types, such as multiple choice, gap fill, and sort.

 ## Advantages